 Agape: Friends in Faith

 Agape is a group of around 10 adults who meet regularly to learn, share and grow in their spiritual paths.
 Agape meets twice a month after Sunday worship from 11:20 AM to 12:15 PM during which time members share about their “highs and lows” and updates on their spiritual journeys.
 In addition, there is usually a topic, a reading (book or article) or scripture that is discussed.
 The Agape group has also gotten together for a concert or play.
 The group supports one another in times of personal need such as illness, recovery from surgery, or personal loss.

-Agape will meet again on April 23.
+Agape will meet again in the fall.

 Our “regular” meetings will continue to be the first Monday of the month from 7:00 to 9:00 p.m. in Penberthy Hall, September through May.
 Like last year, we socialize the first 15 minutes and enjoy treats brought by the meeting hosts.
 At 7:15, the meeting will begin with a devotional, then news items.
 Around 7:30, the program will begin.
 We have wonderful programs planned.
 If you have ideas or would like to present at a meeting, please let us know.

-Watch for details about our May meeting.
+Watch for details about our meetings beginning again in the Fall.